rokubop/talon-ui-elements/docs/effect.md

 effect(lambda: print("Mode changed to", mode), ["mode"])
 ```

 Dependencies are strings, not values, and refer to any global state key.
-For example, every time the global state `"mode"` changes, the effect above will be called.
+In this case, the lambda function will be called on mount, and on every time the global state `"mode"` changes.

 ## Cleanup/Unmount